onflow/flow-cli/docs/create-accounts.md

   name of the contract as it is defined in the contract source code and `filename` is the filename of the contract source code.

-Contract to be deployed during account creation.
+Specify one or more contracts to be deployed during account creation.

 ### Host

 - Flag: `--host`
 - Valid inputs: an IP address or hostname.
 - Default: `127.0.0.1:3569` (Flow Emulator)

-Specify the hostname of the Access API that will be used to execute the commands.
+Specify the hostname of the Access API that will be used to execute the command.
+This flag overrides any host defined by the `--network` flag.

 ### Network